ErpNetDocs/tech/modules/crm/sales/definitions/define-customers.md

 ## Set up

-Before initiating the creation of a **Customer**, it's necessary to set up a **Party**, representing an entity not yet designated as a **Customer** but recognized as a company within the system.
+Before you can actually create a customer, it's necessary to set up a **[party](https://docs.erp.net/tech/concepts/parties-concepts.html?q=party)**, representing an entity not yet designated as a customer but recognized by the system as an entitiy that participates in business relations or transactions.

-Prior to customer creation, consider establishing a **Customer Type**.
-This classification helps organize customers based on their parameters.
+Prior to customer creation, you can also consider adding a **customer type**, which can help organize customers based on common characteristics.

 > [!NOTE]
+>
-> The **Customer Type** you define can impact the customer creation process, potentially resulting in variations in the fields you can populate.
+> The type you define can impact the customer creation process, potentially adding different fields for you to fill out.

-## Create a Customer
+## Create a customer

-There are two pathways available for creating a customer.
-Regardless of which path you choose, if you select the same **Customer Type**, the creation page will remain identical, ensuring consistency in the final result.
+There are **two** ways to create a customer,  both ensuring consistency in the final result when selecting the same customer type.

-In the first method, you navigate to the **Create** section within the Customer panel, where you'll encounter a list of various **Document Types**.
+1. Navigate to the **Create** section within the **Customers** panel.
+Here, you'll find a list of various **customer types**.

-Upon selecting a **Document Type**, a window will open, which allows you to proceed with the creation process tailored to the chosen **Document Type**.
+   Upon selecting the respective type, a separate window will open, automatically reflecting the chosen customer type.

+   You can proceed with the creation process by filling out the rest of the details.

 ![Pictures](pictures/Customer_Create_section_27_02.png)

-The second approach entails using the New button located on the **Customers** table.
-Clicking this button will display a menu containing various **Document Types**.

-After selecting a **Document** type from the menu, window will appear, enabling you to create this specific type of customer.
+2. Use the **New** button found above the **Customers** list.
+Upon clicking this button, you can select a **customer type** from a dropdown menu.

+   Then, you will be taken to the standard customer creation form and proceed to add the necessary details.

 ![Pictures](pictures/Customer_create_new_button_27_02.png)

+### New customer details

-Once you access the window, you can input the desired information into the fields and checkboxes.
+Once you access the **New Customer** window, you can start adding all the necessary details for your customer.

-Filling out these fields now will streamline the process when executing a **Sales Order**, as the customer information you provide here will be automatically populated in the **Sales Order** form, saving you time.
+Most of the fields are optional.
+However, whatever information you provide at this point will simplify the process of creating a sales order document later, as it will **automatically** be added in the order creation form.

 ![Pictures](pictures/Customer_New_window_27_02.png)

 The only mandatory field is **Party**.
-Once you select one from the list, you can create the new customer without filling out any other information.

 ![Pictures](pictures/Customer_party_27_02.png)

-Once you've filled out all the desired fields, click the **Save and Reload** button to complete the creation of a new customer.
+Once you've filled out all the desired fields, click the **Save and reload** button to complete the creation of the new customer.

 ![Pictures](pictures/Customer_Save_and_reload_27_02.png)

-#### Most common Fields
+#### Most common fields

-Here's a brief overview highlighting the essential fields, which are frequently utilized, alongside the less common ones.
+Here's a summary of commonly used fields, along with those less frequently utilized:

-•	**Party** – In this field, select the previously created party that you wish to designate as a customer.
+•	**Party** – In this field, select a party that you wish to designate as a customer.

-•	**Active** – This **checkbox** allows you to activate or deactivate a **customer**.
-When unchecked, the customer will no longer be visible in various lists across the platform, such as in **Sales**.
+•	**Active** – This checkbox allows you to **enable** or **disable** a customer.
+When unchecked, the customer will no longer be visible in various places on the platform.

-•	**Date** – You can specify the start and end dates of the contract with this customer using the **From Date** and **Thru Date** fields.
+•	**Date** – You can specify the start and end dates of the sales contract using the **From Date** and **Thru Date** fields.

-•	**Credit Limit**– If sales have been made for a certain amount but payment has not yet been issued, the system will notify you that the customer has exceeded their credit limit.
+•	**Credit Limit**– If a sale has been made for a certain amount but payment has not been issued, the system will notify you that the customer has exceeded their credit limit.

-•	**Customer Status** – You have two options for selling.
-You can either sell directly to a customer, or you can sell to one customer but ship the order to a different one.
-To accommodate this, there are two checkboxes.
-If you're shipping directly to the customer that placed the order, check the **Allow Use as Primary Customer** box.
-If you're shipping to another customer, check the **Allow Use As Ship Customer** box.
+•	**Customer Status** – You have two options for selling:

+If you're shipping directly to the customer that placed the order, check the **Allow Use As Primary Customer** box.

+If you've made a sale to one customer but are shipping products to another, check the **Allow Use As Ship To Customer** box.

 > [!NOTE]
+>
-> The **Credit Limit** can be overridden in the Sales Order by authorized personnel.
+> The **Credit Limit** field value can be overridden by authorized users.

-#### Assign Defaults
+#### Assign defaults

-The **Default** fields allow you to specify preset information for sales transactions.
-For example, if the **Default Currency** is set to **BGN**, all sales will be automatically conducted in that currency.
+Fields starting with "Default" allow you to specify template information for customers.

+For example, if the **Default Currency** is set to BGN, all sales with that customer will be automatically conducted in that currency.
-Similarly, if the **Default Payment Term Days** are set to **30**, this term will be applied to every sale by default.
-This principle applies to all default fields within the creation window.

 > [!NOTE]
+>
-> You have the flexibility to modify each default value when executing a **Sales Order**.
+> You have the ability to **modify** each default value when creating the sales order itself.